How to Write a Professional Resume - 2018 Guide

 We hear this question all the time.
 And based on how similar the above definitions above are, it’s easy to see why there might be some confusion.

 Still not sure which format to go with?
-The combination résumé format is becoming very popular and can look great when you use a free résumé builder.
-See for yourself with this résumé example.
+The combination resume format is becoming very popular and can look great when you use a free resume builder.

 The first thing a job recruiter notices about any résumé is the layout.
 Does it look organized or cluttered?
 Is it too short or too long?
 Is it boring and ignorable, or does it scream out “Read me!”?

 This is what you have to consider when choosing a resume layout.
 There are some general layout principles that apply no matter where and with whom you are applying for work.

 The advantage of using a resume builder is that these must-haves are done automatically.
 You don’t have to invent an entirely new layout.
 Instead, you can make use of a professional resume template and customize it to your needs.

 The ideal resume layout also depends on the company and role you are pursuing.
 For example, if you are applying for a marketing job with a cool new startup, you will want to use a modern resume template.
 Looking for a job with an investment bank?
 A simple resume template will be your best bet.